cdcgi/user-service/doc/companies.md

 ### Logic

 #### Validation
-- id : required and not empty
-- company_code : required and not empty
+- company_code : unique and not empty
 - name : required and not empty
 - address : required and not empty
 - npwp : required and not empty